kambedn/Travelling_Salesman_Problem_Genetic_Algorithm/README.md

 # Traveling Salesman Problem Solver
-This repository contains Python code to solve the Traveling Salesman Problem (TSP) using a genetic algorithm.
+This repository contains Python code to approximate a solution for the Traveling Salesman Problem (TSP) using a genetic algorithm.
 The genetic algorithm is a heuristic optimization method inspired by the process of natural selection.

 ## About the Traveling Salesman Problem
 The Traveling Salesman Problem (TSP) is a classic optimization problem in which a salesman must visit a set of cities exactly once and return to the starting city, minimizing the total distance traveled.
 It is an NP-hard problem with applications in logistics, operations research, and computer science.